This page may contain affiliate links. Learn More.

 Does the Christmas chaos have you stressed out?
 It doesn’t have to.
 Your holidays can be peaceful.
-Find out more with these 9 ways to reduce Christmas anxiety.
+Find out 9 ways to reduce Christmas anxiety.

 It’s okay not to do everything.
 You don’t have to go to every event or attend every party.
 Give yourself permission to sit at home in your PJs instead of going out.
 It’s not going to kill anyone for you to miss and if that’s what you need to stay calm and stress-free, you are worth it!
 Just simplify to reduce Christmas anxiety this year!

 Reduce holiday stress